ryanzidago/til/sql/json_to_recordset.md

 # json_to_recordset

-Today I learned about the PostgreSQL's function `JSON_TO_RECORDSET` which allows you to query JSON data if you were dealing with a regular databse table.
+Today I learned about the PostgreSQL function `JSON_TO_RECORDSET` which allows you to query JSON data as if you were dealing with a regular databse table:
 ```sql
 SELECT *
 FROM JSON_TO_RECORDSET(